-Why it’s handy: Unlike alerts, banners won’t interrupt whatever you’re doing on your iPhone/iPad; for example, you can keep playing “Candy Crush” without skipping a beat even as banners slide into view.
+Why it’s handy: Unlike alerts, iPhone banners won’t interrupt whatever you’re doing on your phone or iPad; for example, you can keep playing “Candy Crush” without skipping a beat even as banners slide into view.

 Why they’re annoying: While banners won’t get in the way of your iPhone or iPad activity, they can certainly be distracting, especially if you’re watching a video or curled up with a good Kindle book.
 And since they disappear after a few seconds, there’s always the chance you might miss something.

-Why it’s handy: A badge makes for a great reminder of a message, voicemail, or some other event that you haven’t quite gotten around to yet.
+Why it’s handy: An iPhone badge makes for a great reminder of a message, voicemail, or some other event that you haven’t quite gotten around to yet.